 After discovering walking as a pastime when a young man, Peter has climbed many hills and walked many long-distance paths all over Britain, and with this website wants to bring his passion for the outdoors to a wider audience.

 His two Cicerone guides, Walking in Essex and Walking in London, do this too.
-Peter was born and, for most of his life, has lived in London east of the River Lea – in other words, in metropolitan Essex.
+Peter was born and, for most of his life, has lived in London east of the River Lea – metropolitan Essex.
+Recently, he moved into rural Essex.
 Like many east Londoners, he knows that both Essex and London are not all the sprawl that many damn it for – both the county and the city have many hundreds of fine unspoilt miles for walking, and a varied and surprising history – and wildlife – to be uncovered while doing so.

-Peter regularly leads walks for the Essex & Herts and London branches of the Long Distance Walkers Association and for the Wren Group, a thriving natural history group based in east London.
+Peter regularly leads walks for the Essex & Herts and London branches of the Long Distance Walkers Association and sometimes for other groups too.
 He chairs the London LDWA and is also publications editor for the Mountain Bothies Association.

 Apart from walking, Peter’s recreations include solving cryptic crosswords (he’s a regular contributor, as Trailman, to the Guardian pages of fifteensquared.net), plus coping with the rollercoaster of West Ham United.

-Peter spent his career in the education service, his roles including teacher, politician, researcher and, latterly, writer and editor at national level.
+Peter spent his career in the education service, his roles including teacher, politician, and researcher, rising to writer and editor at national level.
 He also chairs the Trustees of an international aid charity, Tdh UK.

 Peter also runs a website devoted to his family name, www.aylmer.org.uk

 A theft in 2012 meant that the original digital files for many pictures before that date have been lost; all that remains are the web versions rescued from an earlier website.
 This means that quality is sometimes lacking on the older pictures.